vannell/git-backup/README.md

 Warning
 -------

-Work in progress and completely untested.
+Work in progress and partially untested.
 Use this for test or development purpose only at this time.

 Usage
 -----